isralennon/MSAAI521/deliverables/Paper.md

 The history of Computer Vision for self-driving has been marked by breakthroughs in two key areas: the progress in object detection using deep neural networks such as YOLO and the publication of large-scale autonomous driving datasets.

-One of the major impediments to autonomous driving was the slow inference time of early computer vision models such as R-CNN, which required multiple passes for every prediction.
+One of the major impediments to autonomous driving was the slow inference time of early computer vision models such as R-CNN (Girshick et al., 2014), which required multiple passes for every prediction.
 Because of the high frequency of changes in driving environments and the need for split-second decisions, the speed of inference was a critical operational constraint.
 This changed when Redmon et al. (2016) introduced YOLO, an object detection architecture capable of outputting box coordinates and class probabilities in a single pass.
 This unified approach enabled real-time detection at 45 FPS while maintaining competitive accuracy, establishing YOLO as a practical choice for deployment-oriented applications.

 In addition to advances in object detection architectures, the trajectory of self-driving was reshaped by two major data-driven developments.